PoisotLab/ms_networkary_classifiers/README.md

-challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated largely different recommendations. @Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over $F_1$, as a protection against over-inflation of predicted results; @Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of $\kappa$ means that a worse classifier can be picked over a better one; similarly,
+challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated largely different recommendations. @Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over $F_1$, as a protection against over-inflation of predicted results; @Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of
-@Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
-More recently,
+$\kappa$ means that a worse classifier can be picked over a better one;
-@Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative [which is the case as networks are under-sampled;
+similarly, @Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
+More recently, @Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative, which is the case as species interaction networks are often under-sampled [@Jordano2016SamNet;
-@Jordano2016SamNet; @Jordano2016ChaEco], when classifiers need to be compared across different datasets [for example when predicting a system in space, where undersampling varies locally; @McLeod2021SamAsy], and when comparing the results to a no-skill (baseline) classifier is important.
+@Jordano2016ChaEco], when classifiers need to be compared across different datasets [for example when predicting a system in space, where undersampling varies locally; @McLeod2021SamAsy], and when comparing the results to a no-skill (baseline) classifier is important.
 As these conditions are likely to be met with network data, there is a need to evaluate which measures of classification accuracy respond in a desirable way.